 How much one-on-one time with instructors can students expect?

 Modules are usually 30-hour class contact, and tutors are approachable at any time for feedback or further support.
 A designated Programme Leader and a core tutor support all groups.
 These two tutors, in particular the Programme Leader are in constant contact with learners and journey with them from admission interview to graduation ceremony.

 Due to small numbers at ICPPD all learners are known to almost all staff.
 This supports a vibrant learning community in which we work together to achieve – a college with a difference!

 You also offer some online courses.
 Can you tell us a bit about those please?

 We offer a limited suite of 5 online short courses.
 These are of interest for personal and professional development and range usually from 4 to 14 weeks.
 These are suitable for CPD hours for professionals.
 This is an area ICPPD has identified for possible further development within the college.

 Describe how your distance education options work.

-The distance education courses offered at ICPPD are “being piloted” at present.
-Any person, through the ICPPD website can enrol and pay the fee through PayPal.
+The distance education, online courses offered at ICPPD are easily accessed.
+Any person, through the ICPPD website www.icppd.com can enroll and pay the fee through PayPal.
 An introductory leaflet is sent and each following Friday, the learner will receive an emailed lesson by their designated tutor.
 Feedback is sought from the learner at the end of the course.
 A Certificate of Attendance is sent if requested.

 Is there anything you’d like potential students to know?